tjunttila/pdf2video/README.md

 All the options can be printed with `python3 pdf2video.py --help`.

 The script file is formatted as follows.
-The script for each presentation page starts with a line `#page` and the following text then contains the script.
+The script for each presentation page starts with a line `#page [name]` and the following text then contains the script.
+The optional `[name]` parameter, that can be used in the `--only` option of the tool, is a string of ascii letters and underscores, possibly followed by a non-negative number.
+For instance `defs` and `example_3` are valid names.

 A line starting with `%` is a comment and thus ignored.

 In the script text, one can use the following modifiers:

 * `*text*` to read `text` in an emphasized style,